memery1446/DexAggregator/README.md

         - `Loading.js`: Loading state component
         - `Footer.js`: Application footer

-11. RUNNING TESTS
+10. RUNNING TESTS
         To run tests,

         => =>   IN YOUR TERMINAL RUN: `npx hardhat test`   <= <=

         That will run all tests.

         To run only a particular test,

         => =>   IN YOUR TERMINAL RUN: `npx hardhat test test/<test-name>.js`    <= <=

-            Note: You can run tests without the Hardhat Node running, to make development easier.

-12. TESTING
+11. TESTING
 Tests:
     DexSystem
     DexAggregator